rerun/rerun/README.md

 If the execute bit is not set, run it via bash:

-    $ bash rerun.bsx -m <module> -c <command> -- -your other options
+    $ bash rerun.bin -m <module> -c <command> -- -your other options

-Note, ".bsx" is just a suffix naming convention for a "bash self-eXtracing" script.
+Note, ".bin" is just a suffix naming convention for a bash self-extracing script.
 The file can be named anything you wish.

 # MODULES